social-native/graphql-connections/README.md

 This repo contains the code to handle 1-to-Many connections.
 Or in other words, when a node has many edges.

-It can be used to create a cursor for the edges and handle movement through the edges using existing cursors.
+It can be used to:

+1. Create a cursor for paging through a node's edges
+2. Handle movement through a node's edges using an existing cursors.

 ## Run locally